stevana/hot-swapping-state-machines2/README.md

 downgrades can hot swap the running code resulting in zero-downtime and no interruption of the service of connected clients.

-If you haven't seen Erlang's hotswapping feature before, then you might want to have a look at the classic [Erlang the movie](https://www.youtube.com/watch?v=xrIjfIjssLE), which contains a telecommunications example of this.
+If you haven't seen Erlang's hot swapping feature before, then you might want to have a look at the classic [Erlang the movie](https://www.youtube.com/watch?v=xrIjfIjssLE), which contains a telecommunications example of this.
 If you prefer reading over watching, then